learning-unlimited/ESP-Website/docs/admin/releases/15/README.rst

   - The default checkin note at the top of the webapp has been updated to reflect that only classrooms are now hidden until a student is checked in (this text can be modified with a tag)
 - Fixed a bug where javascript was being displayed as text in the course catalog
 - Added class length, difficulty, and status filters to the course catalog
+- Fixed the ability for students to register for classes from the onsitecatalog page

 Student self checkin
 ~~~~~~~~~~~~~~~~~~~~